ietf-wg-ohai/draft-ohai-chunked-ohttp/draft-ietf-ohai-chunked-ohttp.md

 ## Message Size Limits {#sec-limits}

-The use of most AEAD ciphers is subject to a per-ciphertext size limit.
-For this format, this limit applies to each chunk and is determined by the `C_MAX` parameter of the AEAD;
-see {{!AEAD=RFC5116}}.
-There is also a limit on the total number of chunks, which is 256<sup>Nn</sup>.
-Limits on chunk size and count are hard limits that apply to both request and response.

 The security margins for many ciphers degrade as more data is protected.
 The total size of messages needs to be limited